Faculty for the Master's Program in Economic Law

 http://www.malodepince.com/

 Jean-Louis Respaud is a Senior Lecturer (HDR) at the University of Montpellier.
-A recognized specialist in distribution law, he co-authors the distribution law column in La Semaine Juridique with Daniel Mainguy and Stéphane Destours.
-He is also the author of books and articles on domestic and European economic law (distribution, competition, and consumer protection) and contract law (contracts and liability).
+A recognized expert in distribution law, he co-authors the distribution law column in *La Semaine juridique* with Daniel Mainguy and Stéphane Destours.
+He is also the author of books and articles on domestic and European economic law (distribution, competition, and consumer protection) and the law of obligations (contracts and liability).
 He teaches distribution law and business contracts.

 Email: jlr@yahoo.fr

 Stéphane Destours is a Senior Lecturer (HDR) at the Faculty of Law and Political Science in Montpellier.
-He teaches the law of anti-competitive practices, restrictive trade practices, merger control, and commercial urban planning.
-He is the author of a dissertation on competition law, as well as numerous articles, booklets, and notes on both public and private competition law.
-He is the co-author, with Daniel Mainguy and Jean-Louis Respaud, of the distribution law column in La Semaine juridique.
+He teaches the law of anticompetitive practices, restrictive business practices, merger control, and commercial urban planning.
+He is the author of a dissertation on competition law, as well as numerous articles, booklets, and notes on competition law, covering both public and private law.
+He is the co-author, along with Daniel Mainguy and Jean-Louis Respaud, of the distribution law column in *La Semaine juridique*.

 Email: stephane.destours@umontpellier.fr

-Rémy Cabrillac is an Associate Professor at the Montpellier Law School.
-He chairs the Private Law Department there.
-A civil law specialist and recognized expert in contract law both in France and abroad, he is the author of numerous books and articles on codification and contract law.
+Rémy Cabrillac is an Associate Professor at the Montpellier School of Law.
+He chairs the Private Law Section there.
+A civil law scholar and recognized specialist in contract law both in France and abroad, he is the author of numerous books and articles on codification and contract law.

 View his CV here.